monthwolf/leetcode2notion/README.md

 1. Visit the [Notion Developer Portal](https://www.notion.so/my-integrations) and create a new integration.
 2. Copy the **Integration Token** from the integration you created and paste it into the `notionToken` variable in the script.
+3. Click on 'Connections' in your Notion database page and grant this integration permission.

 ###  2. Get Notion Database ID
 1. Open your Notion database.